 Plant and Soil Feed Range

-probio carbon - Plant and Soil Health is an organic liquid fertilizer containing a range of plant growth promoting bacteria selected specifically for the grower's needs. probio carbon - Enriched Carbon Feed is an organic solid fertiliser (biochar) enriched with an organic fertiliser - plant growth promoting bacteria.
+probio carbon - Plant and Soil Health is an organic liquid fertilizer containing a range of plant growth promoting bacteria selected specifically for the grower's needs. probio carbon - Enriched Carbon Feed is an organic solid fertiliser (biochar) enriched with disease suppressing probio carbon - Bacillus subtilis (a plant growth promoting bacterium).

-We also produce a bespoke range for Bonsai Growers.
+We also produce a bespoke range for Bonsai Growers probio carbon Danú and Marú .
 For more information on our organic fertiliser get in contact with us today.

 Benefits for Horticulture